Milestones of West Bay

 The Salt House has since been used as a milking parlour, then as a cycle hire shop in the mid 20th Century and more recently as a museum / information centre until 2005.
 Now used as a community hall.

-The Ship Inn was built in around the late 17th or early 18th century (about 1700) and is thought to be the oldest surviving building in West Bay.
-It initially operated as a cider house and farm and was sometimes referred to as The Sloop.
+The Sloop was built around the late 17th or early 18th century (about 1700) and is thought to be the oldest surviving building in West Bay.
+It initially operated as a cider house and farm.
 The River Brit mouth and harbour basin were both to the east of the building at that time.
 Later it became a public house.
-On 21st April 1766, Giles L. Roberts was born at the Ship Inn.
+On 21st April 1766, Giles L. Roberts was born at the Sloop.
 His parents owned the premises.
 Giles Roberts was to become a doctor in Bridport, developing a revolutionary ointment called 'The Poor Man's Friend'.
-In 1822, The Ship Inn was officially renamed The Bridport Arms and in later years the term 'Hotel' was added.
+By the beginning of the 19th century it was known as the Ship Inn.
+Then in 1822, it was officially renamed the Bridport Arms after having been purchased by the Bridport Harbour Commissioners and in later years the term 'Hotel' was added.

 In 2005 the Bridport Arms Hotel underwent a complete restoration, the work being carefully monitored by English Heritage.
 It re-opened as a luxury hotel.